Office of the Privacy Commissioner of Canada (OPC)

 GrantWatch ID#: 159934

-The maximum amount that can be requested by applicants and that may be awarded to a single project is $100,000.
+The maximum amount that applicants may request and that can be awarded to a single research or public education project or knowledge translation initiative is $50,000.

 The maximum amount that can be allocated to any single recipient organization is $100,000.

 The OPC’s Contributions Program is structured to provide funding for eligible expenses that are incurred within the fiscal year during which the funding has been awarded – that is, between April 1, 2021 and March 31, 2022.
 Incurred expenses must have been paid by the recipient before they are invoiced to the OPC.
 Exceptionally, the OPC may fund projects that extend beyond the end of a fiscal year (that is, March 31, 2022) if the proposal persuasively demonstrates why the project requires more time to be completed and should be funded beyond the typical one-year period.
 For multi-year proposals, applicants are requested to submit work plans that cover the entire duration of the project.